ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ```

 Then specify when the validator is going to start validating.
 The time must be in the future.
-Custom is going to require to enter a specific date in 'YYYY-MM-DD HH:MM:SS' format.
+Custom option is going to require to enter a specific date in `YYYY-MM-DD HH:MM:SS` format.
 Just take the default
 this time:

 ```bash